nanoutils/nanoutils/README.md

 ### Check time of methods

 ```
-npm time <...methods>
+npm run time <...methods>
+yarn time <...methods>

 Params
 methods           List of method names (separated by space) you want to check.
-                  If no methods it will check time of all methods
+                  If no methods it will check time of all possible methods (which have *.performance.js file)
+                  If type is set as no_perf (by default), it will throw an error: max.performance.js must have data to return
 ```

 ### Check ramda/nanoutils diff

 ```
-npm check <type>
+npm run method:check <type>
+yarn method:check <type>

 Params
 type           What to display?